ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 | Large | 256 cores | 2048 GB |
 {: caption="Table 1.
 Preconfigured vCPU and RAM options" caption-side="top"}

-If you selected **Custom**, you can customize your reserved vCPU and RAM limits.
+If you selected **Customizable**, you can customize your reserved vCPU and RAM limits.

 The vCPU maximum number is limited to the 40 cores with hyperthreading on each host.
 This limit allows for a maximum of 80 vCPU virtual machines.
 {:important}